KasRoudra/IP-Tracker/README.md

 All necessary dependencies will be automatically installed in first run!

 ### [+] Disclaimer
-This tool is for educational purposes only.
-Author is not responsible for any misuse!
+***This tool is developed for educational purposes.
+Here it demonstrates how ip-trackers work.
+If anybody wants to gain unauthorized access to someones IP-Address, he/she may try out this at his/her own risk.
+You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
+The author is not responsible for any misuse of IP-Tracker!***

 ### [+] Find me on
 <a href="mailto:kasroudrakrd@gmail.com" target="_blank"><img src="https://img.shields.io/badge/Email-kasroudrakrd@gmail.com-blue?style=for-the-badge&logo=gmail"></a>